Andrew-Chen-Wang/SPA-with-httponly-sessions/README.md

 # SPA with httpOnly Cookie Sessions

 ### NOTE!
-Archival will happen on March 1st because of BETTER METHOD
+Changing to new "main" branch on March 1st because of BETTER METHOD

 According to [Issue #3](https://github.com/Andrew-Chen-Wang/SPA-with-httponly-sessions/issues/3), a better way to do this to increase development time is to use